From country to rap, Adams County Fairfest brings the music

 “You get the funny, you get the sassy, you get the trashy, you get the sad.
 You get everything that makes me, me.”

-He’s the winner of BMI's Songwriter of the Year, and his lengthy string of hit songs has earned him eight BillBoard Awards, Grammy, Radio Music Award, BET award, two MTV Video Music awards, and an American Music award.
+He’s the winner of BMI’s Songwriter of the Year, and his lengthy string of hit songs has earned him eight Billboard Awards, a Grammy, a Radio Music Award, a BET award, two MTV Video Music awards, and an American Music award.

-Perhaps best known for his hit songs, "Turn Down For What," "Live The Night," and "Savage," his consistent hitmaking has won him legions of fans from coast to coast.
-His celebrity has led to roles in multiple television shows and blockbuster movies, including "The Hangover," "Neighbors 1 & 2," "The Proposal," and numerous others.
+Perhaps best known for his hit songs “Turn Down For What,” “Live The Night” and “Savage,” his consistent hit making has won him legions of fans from coast to coast.
+His celebrity has led to roles in multiple television shows and blockbuster movies, including “The Hangover,” “Neighbors 1 & 2” and “The Proposal.”

 Rounding out the star-heavy lineup of performers is Tyler Hubbard, whose career as a singer-songwriter in the duet group Florida Georgia Line with Brian Kelly has opened the doors to what is now a budding solo career.
 Performing as a guest vocalist on Tim McGraw’s “Undivided,” his fame has led to a self-titled debut album released earlier this year, a follow-up to his single, “5 Foot 9,” which topped the Billboard Country Airplay Charts in 2022.